wp-plugins/wpematico/readme.txt

 == Changelog ==

+= 1.1.95 =
+* Added some filters to make plugin upgradable by modules or add-ons.
+This is just the beginning.
+* Added support for autotags in chinese language.
+Take in mind that there is not perfect, but better than nothing ;)
+* Some minor fixes on PHP Warning when running a campaign in manual mode.
+* Fixed campaign log page to works also on WordPress Multitenancy environments.
+(Thanks Relevad)

 = 1.1.94 =
 * Some minor fixes to show uploaded images with urldecode in its filename.
 * Fixed a bug seeing log of campaign.

 = 1.1.93 =